semrush/intergalactic/website/docs/data-display/radial-tree-chart/radial-tree-chart-d3-examples.md

 @## Multiline text

-Multiline text implementation is not trivial in svg.
+Multiline text implementation isn’t trivial in svg.
 Text on the leafs of tree is split into lines by `\n` symbol automatically.
 Text in the chart center should be split into lines manually.

 @example radial-tree-multiline-text